tronprotocol/tronbox/FURTHER_INFO.md

 ### Parameters by contract (introduced in v2.2.2)

-It is very important to set the deploying parameters for any contract.
-In TronBox 2.2.2+ you can do it modifying the file
+It is very important to set deploying parameters for all contracts.
+In TronBox 2.2.2+, you can do so by modifying the file:
 ```
 migrations/2_deploy_contracts.js
 ```